Finding the perfect hot tub

 - Controls.
 A simple control panel allows users to adjust the water temperature, and turn jets on and off.
 Fancier hot tubs may include controls for adjusting the pressure of individual jets, activating lights and even playing music.

-Experts say the best hot tub is the one that's most comfortable for you, which is a very personal decision.
+Experts say the best hot tub is the one that best fits your lifestyle, which is a very personal decision.
 That may explain why most consumer publications don't test or rate hot tubs.
-However, a few professional publications such as Spasearch magazine and the Pool & Patio page at About.com recommend specific brands based on owner feedback, and retail sites like HomeDepot.com and Amazon.com post consumer reviews.
-In this report ConsumerSearch.com covers the major types of hot tubs, features, energy use, shopping options, and what you need to know about installation and maintenance.
-Along with our discussion of the top-rated brands, this information can help you determine which hot tub might suit you best.
+However, a few professional sites and publications, such as Spasearch magazine and the Pool & Patio page at About.com recommend specific brands based on owner feedback, while retail sites like HomeDepot.com and Amazon.com host consumer reviews of some prefabricated and inflatable models.
+Our editors discuss the major types of hot tubs, along with features, energy use, shopping options, and what you need to know about installation and maintenance to help you zero in on the perfect hot tub for your needs and budget.